DOI-ONRR/doi-extractives-data/gatsby-site/README.md

 # gatsby-starter-default

-Minimalistic starter template for Gatsby with Redux and Emotion to get you started.
+Minimalistic starter template for Gatsby with Redux to get you started.

 ## Demo